Verstappen says rift resolved after F1 incident with Perez - WHIZ News

 ABU DHABI, United Arab Emirates (AP) — Formula One champion Max Verstappen says he has resolved a conflict involving Red Bull teammate Sergio Perez and is prepared to help him at the last race of the season in Abu Dhabi.

+Verstappen also hit out at what he said were unfair media reports and abusive messages aimed at his family on social media.

-Verstappen refused a team order to let Perez through for sixth place at the Brazilian Grand Prix last Sunday and said on Thursday his reasons will “stay between myself and the team.”
+Last Sunday, he refused a team order to let Perez through for sixth place at the Brazilian Grand Prix and said on Thursday his reasons will “stay between myself and the team.”

 “It was about something that happened earlier in the season and I already explained that (at the previous race in) Mexico and the team understood and agreed,” he said.